benfulcher/ResearchResources/pages/Organization.md

 Some tips:

-* Date every entry.
+- Date every entry.
-* Copy and paste outputs of your analysis or code to keep a record of your research outputs as you produce them.
+- Copy and paste outputs of your analysis or code to keep a record of your research outputs as you produce them.
 Easy as a screenshot (on Mac: cmd-cntrl-shift-4 and then paste cmd-v).
-* Copy the code of the functions and their inputs that you use to generate your outputs, to allow you to reproduce what you've done.
+- Copy the code of the functions and their inputs that you use to generate your outputs, to allow you to reproduce what you've done.
 Works best with version control.
-* Tagging notes allows you to prioritize your time between tasks across multiple projects that require attention.
+- Tagging notes allows you to prioritize your time between tasks across multiple projects that require attention.
 I use `1-Now`, `2-Next`, `3-Soon`.

 ## Keeping track of your projects

-[Trello](https://trello.com/) is good for keeping track of multiple tasks.
+- [Trello](https://trello.com/) is good for keeping track of multiple tasks.
-I always keep a main Trello board of all scientific projects I'm working on, organized across boards like: `backburner`, `student`, `current`, through to `submitted`, `in review`, and `published`.
+I keep a main Trello board of all scientific projects I'm working on, organized across boards like: `backburner`, `student`, `current`, through to `submitted`, `in review`, and `published`.
+- [TickTick](https://ticktick.com/) is a good to-do list app that allows you to set due dates and reminders.

 <!-- ## Dividing tasks across a team